Inventus-s/fullstackwebdevelopment/11th July/Assignment/README.txt

-All answers are in one HTML using React
+All answers are in one jsx using React